uel57/google-sam/README.md

 ## Change which data center your service is in

-This affects your ip address when you use google search
+This affects your ip address when you use google search thanks for the commit

 ![](./asset/233500.jpg)

 i really want to get this
+i cant believe i made a change